-My name is Cameron Norman and I am a designer, a scientist, an educator and a health promotion professional who is passionately committed to using design and systems thinking to make sense of our world and address the complex conditions that challenge our health and require new thinking.
+My name is Cameron Norman and I am a designer, a scientist, evaluator, an educator and a health promotion professional who is passionately committed to using design and systems thinking to help navigate complexity and create vibrant, healthy organizations and communities.

-I am the Principal of CENSE Research + Design, a social innovation consultancy group and design studio that helps organizations apply systems thinking, creativity and foresight to engage their teams, clients and the public more effectively.
+I am the Principal of CENSE Research + Design, a social innovation consultancy that helps organizations apply systems thinking, creativity and foresight to engage their teams, clients and the public more effectively.

 My work draws on the science of systems, design strategies, visualization methods, program evaluation, contemplative inquiry and psychology in my approach to working with clients.
 Teaching, learning and engaging is the way I work and learn with my clients and their audiences.

-I am also on the faculty in the Behavioural and Social Science Division of the Dalla Lana School of Public Health at the University of Toronto where I have taught courses in health behaviour change, health promotion practice since 2006.
+I am also an adjunct faculty in the Behavioural and Social Science Division of the Dalla Lana School of Public Health at the University of Toronto where I have taught courses in health behaviour change, systems science, and health promotion practice since 2006.
 I am also a Lecturer at OCAD University in the Faculty of Design.

 I’m a food lover (both eating and making) and living in the most multicultural city in the world (Toronto, Canada) gives me more opportunities to do this than I can fully appreciate.
 This hobby is complemented by my attempts at becoming a better barista and home coffee roaster, which allows me to do plenty of ‘field research’ within Toronto’s vibrant cafe scene.
 Some have called me the health designer, but I prefer just to be called Cameron or Cam.

 Contact me at: